Sandbox UI guide

 View sandboxes

-In the Platform UI, select Sandboxes in the left navigation and then select Browse to open the Sandboxes dashboard.
+In the Experience Platform UI, select Sandboxes in the left navigation and then select the Browse tab to open the Sandboxes dashboard.
 The dashboard lists all available sandboxes for your organization, including their respective types (production or development).

 Switch between sandboxes